 This will be used to cover the work that’s involved in setting up your Debt Payment Programme.

 Your monthly fees pay for the work that’s involved maintaining your Debt Payment Programme, including dealing with any issues or problems that may arise.

 We’ll carry out regular reviews of your circumstances to help ensure your Debt Payment Programme remains the best solution for repaying your debts.
 If at any point we believe it isn’t (if your circumstances change significantly, for example), we can help you to find a more appropriate debt solution for your needs

 If your circumstances do change but you can still afford to make a reasonable monthly payment, we may be able to arrange with your creditors for your monthly payments to be reduced accordingly.

 We do not charge an initial fee to complete your sequestration application, though a £200 fee must be paid to Accountant in Bankruptcy.
 If your application is accepted then you will pay a monthly contribution for 36 months as condition of your Sequestration.

 Sequestration Fees, Costs & Contributions

-An individual who owes £8,670 contacts us and Sequestration is recommended as his best solution.
+This again is best explained using an example, this time we’ve used an individual who owes £8,670 and Sequestration has been recommended as his best solution.

 He can afford £220 per month to offer to his creditors.
 He will make contribution payments for a period of 36 months